foxitsoftware/cordova-plugin-foxitpdf/README.md

 ## Attention

 The product is still in the early stage of development.
-Later will focus on the function of refinement and refinement.
+We will continue to focus on refining and improving this project.

 ## Feedback or contribution code

-You can ask us questions or bugs in [here](https://github.com/foxitsoftware/cordova-plugin-foxitpdf/issues).
+You can ask us questions or report bugs in [here](https://github.com/foxitsoftware/cordova-plugin-foxitpdf/issues).

 You can also send email **huang_niu@foxitsoftware.com** to explain your problem.

-If you have a better code implementation, please fork this project and launch your Pull-Request, we will promptly deal with. thank!
+If you have a better code implementation, please fork this project and launch your Pull-Request, we will promptly deal with.
+Thanks!

 ## Request a Quote
-If you encounter “Invalid license” tips, please go to the following URL for official key
+If you encounter “Invalid license” tips, please go to the following URL for official trial license key:

 http://www.foxitsdk.com/products/mobile-pdf-sdk/request-quote/?from=cordova-plugin-foxitpdf